cjoshea9/step/README.md

 # Google Student Training in Engineering Program

-This repo contains Cory O'Shea's portfolio and STEP projects.
+This repo contains Cory O'Shea's portfolio and STEP projects for the summer.